-Thermal Displacements of Equipment: If equipment to be modelled or displacement values to be used.
+Thermal Displacements of Equipment: If the equipment is to be modelled or displacement values to be used.

 Support Lift Off: Any criteria for hot sustained checking or using ALT Sustained cases as per B 31.3?

-Insulation Density: Any guideline for value of insulation density throughout the project.
+Insulation Density: Any guideline for the value of insulation density throughout the project.

 Pipe Sagging: The accepted value of pipe sagging in sustained case.
 For example for process lines 10 mm and for flare and steam lines 3 mm.